SELab-2/OSOC-4/info/user_manual.md

 ## 4. Installation guide

 ### 4.1.
 Configuration
-While developing or before installing you can use your own environment variables by using a .env file in the backend directory of the application.
-It should look like this:
+While developing or before installing you can use your own environment variables by using a .env file in the backend and/or frontend directory of the application.

+An example .env file for the backend directory of the application (IP-addresses may need to be changed):
 ```
 # Mongo
 MONGO_URL=192.168.0.102